 Daniel's art and designs have been honored by the LA Times, LA Weekly, California Lux Vibe Magazine, Grammy’s MusiCares Foundation, Dallas Decorator’s Show House, HGTV’s House Hunters: Renovations, and he was featured in the Oct/Nov issue of Traditional Home magazine as one of their chosen "Movers & Makers."

 “I have no idea why I started drawing one continuous line.
 But as more and more life happens for me, I’m finding more meaning in it.
 I’m learning that all we know in this world is that there is a beginning and ending to things, and everything in between is chaotic and spontaneous and synchronistic and funny.
 As I draw and paint the line, I try not to control it; if I see a pattern, I break it.
-If I find myself in the same spot again, I wiggle my way out laughing, and move on with the line.
+If I find myself in the same spot again, I wiggle my way out, and move on with the line.
 Where will it go next?
 I don’t know.
 This is life as I’ve been experiencing it.
-And not knowing is the most beautiful thing - because then miracles can happen.” - Daniel Dugan, Artist
+And not knowing things is the most beautiful thing -- because then miracles can happen.” - Daniel Dugan, Artist